Philanthropy

 Prof Vaidyeswaran Rajaraman, legendary father-figure of Indian computing, passed away on November 8, 2025, at the age of 92.

 Prof Rajaraman’s academic career began with schooling in New Delhi during the 1930s and 40s, which coincided with the gaining momentum of the Indian independence struggle.
 He was strongly impacted by the prevalent Gandhian ideology, and later credited its abiding influence for his return to India from the United States.
-After completing his bachelor’s degree from St. Stephen’s, the young Rajaraman joined the graduate program in the ECE department at IISc in 1952.
+After completing his bachelor’s degree from St. Stephen’s, the young Rajaraman joined the diploma program in the ECE department at IISc in 1952.
 Here, he helped build India’s first analog computer, using basic operational amplifiers, under the guidance of the celebrated Prof. Vincent Rideout.
 Then, after a government-sponsored master’s at MIT in the US, he rejoined Prof. Rideout at Wisconsin for a PhD on Adaptive Control Theory, which he completed in 1961.
 Prof Rajaraman joined the EE faculty of the then fledgling IIT Kanpur in 1962.

-Prof Rajaraman returned to his alma mater, IISc, in 1982, and created SERC, the flagship supercomputing centre in India, gifted by the Indian Government to commemorate the Platinum Jubilee (75th year) of IISc.
-Prof Rajaraman received a plethora of recognitions during his illustrious career, notably including the Shanti Swarup Bhatnagar award in 1976, the Padma Bhushan in 1998
+Prof Rajaraman received a plethora of recognitions during his illustrious career, notably including the Shanti Swarup Bhatnagar award in 1976 and the Padma Bhushan in 1998.